miguelgr/image-describer/README.md

 **Due to the nature of the task**, in order to code the described system in simple but yet functional manner the following technologies are chosen:

-- Load Balancer: **Nginx** as reversed proxy and load balancer. (not included in the docker-compose file for simplicity)
+- Load Balancer: **Nginx** as a reversed proxy and load balancer. (not included in the docker-compose file for simplicity)

   - API Service: **Django**:  Is "The web framework for perfectionists with deadlines" + **WSGI** server.